Slogulai/Slogulai.github.io/journal.md

 # Chris Sloggetts Journal

 This journal reflects the process of development that I took to create this project.
-I decided to break this project down into the physical things that I would be creating and designing and the sections below illustrate my thought process with the project overall and the order at which I completed the project.
+I decided to break this project down into the physical things that I would be creating and designing.
+The sections below illustrate my thought process with the project overall and the order at which I completed this project.

 ## File Structure
 The begining of this project started with me wanting a clear file structure that I could easily follow.